Archive for April, 2022

 Right, strap in.
 One motive for this project was a desire to re-watch Deep Space Nine from the beginning.
 But there are six whole seasons of TNG to get through before then, all of which I saw on first transmission, and all of which I re-watched when the Blu-rays were released.
 I remember there being some very good stuff, but not much of that is in the next fifty episodes, so let’s not fall at any of these fences…

-TNG S01E03 The Naked Now (3.5 out of 5 stars) Even the title gives away which story this is – a sexed-up, navel-baring, underboob-showing, fully-functional reprise of The Naked Time, underlined by the fact that researching what happened on Kirk’s ship is key to helping this crew solve the puzzle.
+TNG S01E03 The Naked Now () Even the title gives away which story this is – a sexed-up, navel-baring, underboob-showing, fully-functional reprise of The Naked Time, underlined by the fact that researching what happened on Kirk’s ship is key to helping this crew solve the puzzle.
 Once again, the (slightly odd) thinking seems to be: let’s get to know our new cast of characters by having them act completely out of character.
 It doesn’t bode especially well for the new crew that more or less the first thing they do is beam aboard a ship which they suspect of having suffered an explosive decompression without any spacesuits or other survival gear.
 But they survive and make it back on board where there are no quarantine regulations in place.
 And before long, all bets are off.

 But this does work as a self-contained episode, and it is nice to see this ultra-professional, just-the-facts-sir, team letting their hair down and, yes, it does shine a light into who they are beneath the spandex.
 It’s a good episode for Data, who will quickly become one of the leading lights of the show and even Crusher gets somewhere near centre-stage as befits a medical emergency plot.
 Meanwhile, Yar disappears once she’s done deflowering Data and Worf may as well not have been in this one.
 The race-against-time climax is effective, but it’s a pity that the best thing this new series can think to do in its second-ever episode is a Karaoke version of one of its progenitor’s best-remembered stories.
 Thank heavens Harry Mudd and/or a plague of Tribbles aren’t heading this way any time soon.
 Chief Engineer this week is a cross looking blonde lady who packs a “sonic driver”.
 Wesley saves the ship count = 1.

-TNG S01E04 Code of Honor (1 out of 5 stars) Oh fucking hell.
+TNG S01E04 Code of Honor () Oh fucking hell.
 I said of some TOS episodes that I didn’t remember seeing any Berman-era stories about alien civilisations which were patterned after Earth history.
 I’d evidently scrubbed this out of my memory, and with good reason.
 While (some of) its intentions are noble, the sight of half-naked African Americans playing primitive tribes who can’t believe that a woman could be head of security is horrifying now and must have raised eyebrows then.
 Among a great deal of nonsense, Dr Crusher segues from a tense conversation about the dire consequences of the mission failing, and the need to get Yar back safely to make a cheerful bargain about getting her son back on the bridge.
 Later, Data tries out a playground joke on Geordi which would be toe-curlingly embarrassing if it didn’t come as a welcome relief to all the flat-out racism on display.
 It all builds to a limp re-staging of Amok Time, without any of the interest inherent in probing into Vulcan customs.

 This is another Yar-centric episode and although the character is used as little more than a McGuffin for the most part, Denise Crosby is great – such a fucking shame she didn’t ride out the rough years along with the others.
 At this stage it’s Michael Dorn who is being serially underused, not her.
 I don’t think he’s in this episode at all – maybe he looked at the costumes the guest cast were being made to wear and phoned in sick.
 In these early outings, the captain’s chair has various pop-up flaps and doohickeys.
 I don’t remember these and I would bet good money they were phased out because they kept breaking.

-TNG S01E05 The Last Outpost (2.5 out of 5 stars) With the Klingons now Federation allies, the new series will need new antagonists, and here they come – the evil capitalists in a post-money society.
+TNG S01E05 The Last Outpost () With the Klingons now Federation allies, the new series will need new antagonists, and here they come – the evil capitalists in a post-money society.
 Mentioned once or twice in earlier episodes, the Ferengi make a pretty poor showing here in their first on-screen appearance, giggling and cackling like pantomime villains.
 It’s almost impossible to believe that that one of them is Armin Shimerman, Quark himself, setting the standard by which further Ferengi will be judged.
 Instead of Rules of Aquisition, these Ferengi have hand-me-down codes of honour which seem more suited to Klingons or Romulans.
 Another fine Star Trek tradition is the planet exterior shot on a soundstage which makes its TNG debut here, a move which adds to the overall shoddy nature of this episode.
 Also of scant interest is the laboured reveal of the real reason behind the Mexican stand-off, which requires sit-com farce levels of double talk from Picard when negotiating with the Ferengi whom he believes to have the upper hand.
 Yet again, the Enterprise crew is put on trial but this axe-twirling dervish has none of John de Lancie’s class.
 Data’s finger puzzle is the source of zero laughs.

 So… what did I think of the thing with the Sea Devils?